 Looking to create an escape from the city of Singapore, the creators of Gardens by The Bay turned their vision of having a world of gardens for everyone to enjoy into reality.
 The Avatar-looking landscape will capture your attention the minute you spot them from afar and are just as exciting up close!

-3 Must-Do’s at Gardens by The Bay in Singapore:
+3 Must-Do’s in Singapore at Gardens by The Bay:

 1. Flower Dome: Opened daily from 9am – 9pm, you cannot miss visiting the iconic Flower Dome.
 Listed as the largest greenhouse in the world, its spectacular and innovative architecture as well as its constantly changing display of flowers and plants will leave you in awe!